RUB-Bioinf/VesselExpress/README.md

 1. Install Blender from [here](https://www.blender.org/download/) (see descriptions above).
 2. Install Anaconda following the [installation instructions](https://docs.anaconda.com/anaconda/install/index.html).
 3. Install Snakemake following the [installation instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
-4. In a terminal navigate to the project's root folder and type `snakemake --use-conda --cores all --conda-frontend conda`.
+4. In a terminal navigate to the [VesselExpress](VesselExpress) folder and type `snakemake --use-conda --cores all --conda-frontend conda --snakefile "./workflow/Snakefile"`.

 Different parameters can be set by using the command line option '--config' or by changing the parameters in the [config.json](VesselExpress/data/config.json) file.
 A full description of command line arguments for Snakemake can be found